College, articulated skilled trades and career ready

 – A COOPER HIGH SCHOOL PARENT

 Families with students entering high school next year are invited to attend our events.
-Families and students can meet school administration and teachers, learn about core academic areas and electives along with registration information.
+Families and students can meet school administration and teachers, tour the building, learn about core academic areas and electives along with registration information.

 Armstrong High School